Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong>OnInitTranslationJobContext</strong></td>
 			<td>
 				<p>
-					This method is called when the translation send job context is created, right before any message to the external translation service is sent.
+Override this method if you need to set initial values to the job context.
 				</p>
 			</td>
 			<td>